Medicare: Know your coverage to keep costs down

 • Shingles

 “Unless you look for a problem, you may never identify it in time.
-That’s why you should see your provider and talk to him or her about yourself and your family history to check any risk factors – and actively search for them – for prevention and treatment, and ultimately, to avoid a premature deadly event,” Dr. Honaganahalli says.
+That’s why you should see your provider and talk to him or her about yourself and your family history to check any risk factors – and actively search for them – for prevention and treatment, and ultimately, to avoid a premature, deadly event,” Dr. Honaganahalli said.

 Make sure to consult with your doctor about any other preventive services you should receive based on your health status and family history.
 The Medicare site has more information about coverage for preventative care/screenings.